 Several months ago, I asked your opinion about which was better environmentally — plastic-wrapped local cheese or waxed plastic-free cheese from Ireland.
 And surprisingly, most of you voted for the Irish cheese, saying that regardless of plastic, it’s probably just better.

 So it seems that some folks make exceptions to the local rule when it comes to foods from “expert” regions of the world.
 But I have a few more exceptions and redefinitions to add to the mix.
 I get that buying local is better for the environment because it reduces fuel miles and because foods grown locally do not need as much in the way of chemicals and energy to keep them fresh.
 But there’s another reason: community.
-And sometimes community is not found within a 100-mile radius of where you live.
+And sometimes “community” is not found within a 100-mile radius of where you live.

 One of my new favorite Etsy sellers is Cat Domiano, aka The Green Cat, who is a blogger friend and one of the founding members of the Take Back The Filter campaign.
 One of my first interactions with her was when she made some cute mice for my new kittens last year.
-A quilter, she recently decided to use up scraps of fabric she’s been storing by making coasters and napkins and cat toys and selling them them through Etsy.
+A quilter, she recently decided to use up scraps of fabric she’s been storing by making coasters and napkins and cat toys and selling them on Etsy.

 I had no qualms about ordering cloth napkins from Cat (who lives in New York), even though I could have bought some cloth napkins here in Oakland, for the following reasons: